 Where should you shop for electricity?
 Houstonians have the power to choose from an overwhelming variety of energy suppliers, plans, and options.
 If you live in the Houston metro area and your local electric utility is CenterPoint, over 50 different retail electricity providers currently offer electricity plans in your area.
 Each of these electricity providers offer sites, tools, and information on how to switch plans and providers.
 However, their information is often filled with electricity rates that are difficult to compare because of things like introductory rates, bill credits, narrow usage levels, unexpected fees, and legalese buried in the EFLs.
 Fortunately, Houston homes and businesses have electricity shopping options that make the process much simpler.

-For electricity customers living in states that have allowed electricity deregulation, shopping for an electricity plan can seem overwhelming.
+It’s easy to shop for electricity.
+But for many consumers living in states with electricity deregulation, shopping for an electricity plan can seem overwhelming.

 After all, many states have a large number of electricity providers and each provider offers several different plans that often look very similar at first glance.
 If you’re not sure how to get started shopping for electricity plans, you’re not alone.
 This short guide will get you started.

 When it’s time to choose an electricity plan, it can be really confusing picking your way between all the options available and the host of initials and terms.

 One of the most common sticking points for electricity customers is what, exactly, the difference is between an electricity provider (also called REP, CRES, or electric supplier) and an electric utility (also called a TDSP, TDU, or EDU).
 They’re both vital to the success of electricity deregulation, but they play very different roles.
 Understanding how they fit together can make a big difference in your overall confidence as an electricity customer trying to shop for the best electricity plan.